i0gan/pwn_waf/README.md

 The WAF is a traffic capture tool for AWD PWN, which is convenient to analyze and write anti attack exp, and is very conducive to the use of `PWN Ctfer`.
 The tool has been used in AWD competitions for many times.
 I hope you can `give me a star`.
 The WAF has `three modes`.
 The `RUN_CATCH` mode simply capture the attacked interactive traffic, which can be viewed under the  `log path`.
 The `RUN_I0GAN` mode is a communication and `defense mode`, which can prevent attackers from getting the shell, and can also view the attacker's interactive traffic.
-This mode is used cautiously, strictly abides by the rules of the ctf competition, and violates the rules of the competition.
+This mode is used cautiously, strictly abides by the rules of the ctf competition.
+If you violates the rules of the competition.
 The consequences are borne by ourselves.
 The `RUN_FORWARD` mode simply forwards the attacker's traffic to hit others, and we can capture the traffic in the middle.
 Of course, if the attacker successfully gets the flag, We can also get the flag in the log file.